BrandonQuinn/requestmanager/README.md

 They must be long, breakglass must be at least 30 characters.

-2FA will be multi-channel, somthing you know, something you have.
+2FA will be multi-channel, and inherently multi-factor (naturally), somthing you know, something you have.
 Standard stuff

 ### Cryptography